Skip to main content

 What else are we up to in the community?

-The show airs at 8:15 a.m. on the first Tuesday of every month
+The show airs at 8:15 a.m. on the first Tuesday each month and is released as a podcast shortly thereafter.

 https://kxrw.fm/citizen-411/